 Grade 5 and 6: Will eat lunch with their grade cohort in their assigned area.
-Students in grade 5 and 6 will not be allowed off campus during the lunch period.
+This year Gr.
+5 and 6 students will be allowed to go off campus with parent permission only. (this was previously the practice prior to covid)